darvaza-proxy/.github/profile/README.md

-# Darvaza Proxy by JPI Technologies
+# Darvaza Proxy by Apptly Software